widmanhg/MultipleLinearRegressionWebApp/README.md

 ### 1. `app.py`

 The Python code that serves the Web App by using `Flask`.
-It shows you the html templates working, and the principal page or route is `index.html` that it serves the main procees of the web app, and then it has another one called `about.html` that it's just a contact page for convention.
+It shows you the HTML Templates working, and the principal page or route is `index.html` that it serves the main process of the web app, and then it has another one called `about.html` that it's just a contact page for convention.

 ### 2. `core.py`

-This Python script serves all the processes that `app.py` will do, these are `cleaner` that cleans the csv passed by the user, `trainer` that accomplish the process of training a model by using the cleaned csv created in the past process and the parameteres selected by the user, and then `predicter` that uses the model created and new values passed by the user to finally make the prediction and retrive it.
+This Python script serves all the processes that `app.py` will do, these are `cleaner` that cleans the csv passed by the user, `trainer` that accomplish the process of training a model by using the cleaned csv created in the past process and the parameteres selected by the user, and then `predicter` that uses the model created and new values passed by the user to finally make the prediction and retrive it, all this using `pandas`, `numpy` and `sklearn`.

 ### 3. `templates/files`

-This folder saves all the `.html` scripts that the Python scripts will use for the web app.
+This folder saves all the `.html` scripts that the Python codes will use for the web app.

 ### 4. `static/css/files`